RexKizzy22/StudentRecords/README.md

 Several scripts are written against particular datasets in the Samples directory.

+- Clone this repository
+- Ensure you change directory to the root of the Student Records directory

 To run the script for the well-formed student records:
 - Uncomment the ```open Records``` import in ```Program.fs```
 - Uncomment the first ```EntryPoint``` attribute and the commented out ```main``` function in ```Program.fs```